abikesa/peer-review/AJU-2024-0257_Proof_hi.md

 # MyTake

+### Dionysus 1, 2, 3
+- Challenges.
+May reduce wait time
+- Skills.
+Do the authors have a biological hypothesis?

+### Sing O Muse!
+4
+- Tools.
+HLA-matching controlled for?
+- Interpersonal.
+Vigilance & support beyond transplant

+### Apollo 5, 6
+- What sort of inference are the authors seeking to make
+- Any trends: why not show in a graph?

 # GPT-4o

 ### Peer Review for AJU-2024-0257: "The Impact of Donor-Recipient Relationship on Long-Term Outcomes in Living-Related Donor Kidney Transplantation"